 Some states don’t require a Declaration Letter, just a notarized letter.
 Declaration Letters and notarized letters can cost more money than just a standard letter.
 Make sure of the cost and the type of letter you are getting beforehand.

 A few experts don’t charge a flat fee they charge an hourly fee.
-Hourly fees can range from $400-$600 per hour or more.
+Hourly fees which can range from $400 or more per hour or more.
 Typically when a retainer is signed an upfront deposit is paid.
 The deposit usually covers a few hours of work.
 However, if the examination takes longer than a few hours, then the expert will ask for more money.